Revenue management: History

-Before the emergence of revenue management, BOAC (now British Airways) experimented with differentiated fare products by offering capacity controlled "Earlybird" discounts to stimulate demand for seats that would otherwise fly empty.
-Taking it a step further, Robert Crandall, former Chairman and CEO of American Airlines, pioneered a practice he called yield management, which focused primarily on maximizing revenue through analytics-based inventory control.
+Before the emergence of revenue management, BOAC (now British Airways) experimented with differentiated fare products by offering capacity-controlled "Earlybird" discounts to stimulate demand for seats that would otherwise fly empty.
+Taking it a step further, Robert Crandall, former chairman and CEO of American Airlines (AA), pioneered a practice he called yield management, which focused primarily on maximizing revenue through analytics-based inventory control.
 Under Crandall's leadership, American continued to invest in yield management's forecasting, inventory control and overbooking capabilities.
 By the early 1980s, the combination of a mild recession and new competition spawned by airline deregulation act (1978) posed an additional threat.
 Low-cost, low-fare airlines like People Express were growing rapidly because of their ability to charge even less than American's Super Saver fares.
 After investing millions in the next generation capability which they would call DINAMO (Dynamic Inventory Optimization and Maintenance Optimizer), American announced Ultimate Super Saver Fares in 1985 that were priced lower than those of People Express.
 These fares were non-refundable in addition to being advance-purchase restricted and capacity controlled.
 This yield management system targeted those discounts to only those situations where they had a surplus of empty seats.
 The system and analysts engaged in continual re-evaluation of the placement of the discounts to maximize their use.
 Over the next year, American's revenue increased 14.5% and its profits were up 47.8%.

-Other industries took note of American's success and implemented similar systems.
+Other industries took note of AA's success and implemented similar systems.
 Robert Crandall discussed his success with yield management with J. W. "Bill" Marriott, Jr., CEO of Marriott International.
 Marriott International had many of the same issues that airlines did: perishable inventory, customers booking in advance, lower cost competition and wide swings with regard to balancing supply and demand.
 Since "yield" was an airline term and did not necessarily pertain to hotels, Marriott International and others began calling the practice Revenue Management.
-The company created a Revenue Management organization and invested in automated Revenue Management systems that would provide daily forecasts of demand and make inventory recommendations for each of its 160,000 rooms at its Marriott, Courtyard Marriott and Residence Inn brands.
+The company created a Revenue Management organization and invested in automated Revenue Management Systems (RMS) that would provide daily forecasts of demand and make inventory recommendations for each of its 160,000 rooms at its Marriott, Courtyard Marriott and Residence Inn brands.
 They also created "fenced rate" logic similar to airlines, which would allow them to offer targeted discounts to price sensitive market segments based on demand.
 To address the additional complexity created by variable lengths-of-stay, Marriott's Demand Forecast System (DFS) was built to forecast guest booking patterns and optimize room availability by price and length of stay.
 By the mid-1990s, Marriott's successful execution of revenue management was adding between $150 million and $200 million in annual revenue.

 A natural extension of hotel revenue management was to rental car firms, which experienced similar issues of discount availability and duration control.
 In 1994, revenue management saved National Car Rental from bankruptcy.
 Their revival from near collapse to making profits served as an indicator of revenue management's potential.